anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 ### 2. **Physical Installation**

-**Important:** Before proceeding, turn off power to the **Rixen MCS6 controller**.
+⚠️**Important:** Before proceeding, turn off power to the **Rixen MCS6 controller**.
 Additionally, please ensure the DC power cable is unpowered when connecting to it to the thermostat.

 ---